hipsterhatton/DavidJSON/README.md

 Each NSObject has a schema (which is a hash) mapping a JSON key -to- an object attribute.
 Each NSObject can have as many schemas as needed, and you can specify which schema to use when initializing the object

-It automatically typecast the relevant data types (int, string, float) and also supported more complex data types: array, hash
+It automatically typecasts the relevant data types (int, string, float) and also supported more complex data types: array, hash